trueLoving/no-build/README.md

-Exploration on modernization scheme of front end Engineering
+Exploration on packaging scheme of front-end modernization